james-leatherman/todo-list-xtreme/scripts/k6-tests/README.md

 # K6 Load Tests

-This directory contains all k6 load testing scripts and modules for the Todo List Xtreme API.
+This directory contains the unified k6 load testing solution for the Todo List Xtreme API.
+All testing scenarios have been consolidated into a single, flexible script that supports multiple test modes.

 ## Directory Structure